-It is entirely possible to get a piece of jewellery made from a design that you have in your head!
+It is entirely possible to get a piece of bespoke jewellery made from a design that you have in your head!
 I love making pieces that have a meaning attaching to them and that resonate with those that wear my designs.
-So it makes total sense that I’d also be very happy to do this with […]
+So it makes total sense that I’d also be very happy to do this […]

 Delighted to have my Growing Home Button Pendant featured in Design Ireland’s St. Patrick’s Day article Design Ireland’s St. Patrick’s Day Feature “Tracy Gilbert’s Growing Home pendant is the perfect gift for a member of the Irish diaspora longing for home soil.
 Rotate the pendant and see the tree become a map of Ireland”.

 You wouldn’t think that a car journey with your husband and a 10-month old baby would be the time most people decide to leave their job and start their own business.
 But anyone who knows me would tell you that it sounds just like me – I’m not afraid of taking the odd risk and […]

 The Claddagh Ring And Its History There are many pieces of traditional Irish jewellery including the Celtic knot bands and crosses which I adore but there has always been a special place in my heart for the Claddagh Ring.
 The Claddagh Ring is a beautiful piece of jewellery showing great craftsmanship and has a lineage […]

 It’s about a year since I first signed up to be part of The Irish Workshop.
 I first met Charmaine Kenny in a cafe in Donabate – her enthusiasm for developing an online business that promoted Irish designers and artists was tangible and infectious – I signed up straight away!
 Most recently, I was delighted […]